Howard M. Metzenbaum US Courthouse

 Current tenants include the U.S. Bankruptcy Court, Department of Agriculture, Department of Commerce, General Services Administration, and U.S. Trustees.

 History and Architectural Features

 The Metzenbaum U.S. Courthouse was the first building erected under Cleveland's 1903 Group Plan and serves as a southwest corner anchor for Cleveland's Civic Mall.
-New York architect Arnold W. Brunner designed the original Federal Building under the direction of James Knox Taylor, Supervising Architect of the U.S. Treasury Department.
-The building was constructed in the Neo-Classical style, which is exemplified by the 42-foot-tall Corinthian columns on all four facades.
+New York architect Arnold W. Brunner designed the original Cleveland Federal Building under the direction of James Knox Taylor, Supervising Architect of the U.S. Treasury Department.
+The building was constructed in the Neo-Classical style, exemplified by 42-foot-tall Corinthian columns on all four facades.

 The building has been listed on the National Register of Historic Places since 1974.
 The public lobby still contains many original features, including chandeliers and marble-tiled floors, wall panels, and vaulted ceiling.

 The Metzenbaum Courthouse contains a wealth of fine art, from its Daniel Chester French sculptures Jurisprudence and Commerce outside the main entrance to several large paintings adorning its courtrooms and 63 murals of the Delivering the Mail collection painted by Francis Millet.
 See more federal artworks by visiting America's online Fine Arts Collection.

 - U.S. Green Building Council - Leadership in Energy & Environmental Design (LEED®) Existing Building Operation & Maintenance (EBOM) certification, January 2013